 RSD10 Symposium Proceedings

-RSD10 proceedings are listed in the following order: introduction, keynote speakers, workshops, interactives, papers, systems maps.
+RSD10 proceedings are listed in the following order: introduction, keynote speakers, workshops, interactives, papers, systems maps and exhibits.

 Photos of RSD10 taken on-campus at TU Delft.

 RSD: Where transdisciplinary discourses meet and contribute to guiding principles for systemic design

 RSD10 Opening.
 SDA Chair, Dr Silvia Barbero, offers a warm welcome to delegates and charts the guiding principles for systemic design theory and future directions for the SDA.